aliaksandrZh/cv/README.md

 - **Education**: Lists my educational background, degrees, certifications, and relevant coursework.

-- **Skills**: Highlights my technical skills, soft skills, languages, and other competencies.
+- **Skills**: Highlights my technical skills and other competencies.

 - **Projects**: Showcases specific projects I have worked on, including descriptions, technologies used, and outcomes.

-- **References**: Provides references or testimonials from previous employers or colleagues.

 ## Technologies Used